 Is a Finance Degree for You?

-If you excel in math and enjoy working with numbers, you may want to consider studying finance, an evolving field of business that requires a great deal of critical thinking and problem solving.
+If you excel in math and enjoy working with numbers, you may want to consider studying finance.
+Finance is an evolving field of business that requires a great deal of critical thinking and problem solving.
 Finance majors will learn how to help businesses and organizations make money by budgeting, investing wisely, raising funds and making other important financial decisions.
-They will study financial management, financial markets and institutions, business law, financial statement analysis and corporate finance.
-Finance programs also focus on strengthening communication and leadership skills, which play an important role in the relationship with your clients.
-Finance majors closely study the economy and stock market to stay abreast of trends and practice making investment decisions.
-Depending on the program, students may have the option of choosing a specialization within the field, including investment analysis, corporate finance, real estate or international finance.
-Finance programs provide students with the necessary skills and knowledge needed for various careers in business finance, banking, financial planning, trading, retail brokerage, and mergers and acquisitions.
+Finance students will study financial management, financial markets and institutions, business law, financial statement analysis, corporate finance and other key subjects.
+Finance programs also focus on strengthening communication and leadership skills, which play an important role in the relationship and success of your client.
+Finance majors closely study the economy and stock market, in order to stay abreast of the latest trends and practice making investment decisions.
+Depending on the program, students may have the option of choosing a specialization within the field of finance, including investment analysis, corporate finance, real estate and international finance.
+Finance programs will provide students with the necessary skills and knowledge needed for various careers in business finance, banking, financial planning, trading, retail brokerage, mergers and acquisitions and several other industries.

 Advice for Earning Your Finance Degree Online

 Most finance programs require students to take a range of math, economics and communications classes before taking any finance and concentration courses.
-Students typically begin their finance classes during their sophomore or junior year, during which time they take accounting, financial management, business law, marketing, statistics, investments and financial statements analysis.
-These courses promote leadership, critical thinking and problem-solving skills that will be needed in finance careers.
+Students typically begin their finance classes during their sophomore or junior year, in which they’ll be required to take accounting, financial management, business law, marketing, statistics, investments, financial statements analysis and much more.
+These courses promote leadership, critical thinking and problem solving skills that will come in handy in any number of finance careers.

 Common Career Paths